fossMeDaddy/dbdaddy/README.md

 > NOTE:
 > the tutorial in the quickstart guide covers only a subset of all the important commands, for more detailed info, please run `dbdaddy <COMMAND> --help` and `dbdaddy help <COMMAND>`

+---

+security audit will start after `1.0.0`, expect common & obvious security bugs to be fixed by `1.1.0`